rust-vmm/linux-loader/DESIGN.md

 ## Loader side

 It follows ELF standard which is specified in elf.rs.
-The entry header and program headers will be inerpreted, and PT_LOAD segments will be loaded into guest memory.
+The entry header and program headers will be interpreted, and PT_LOAD segments will be loaded into guest memory.

 ### Where kernel is loaded